NicolaCortese/MakersBnB/README.md

 ## Acknowledgments

-- Ourselves, it was great to work as a team :D
+- Each other, it was great to work as a team :D